Way Back Home (Shaun song)

 "Way Back Home" is a song by South Korean musician Shaun.
-The song was released as the lead single for his debut solo extended play (EP) Take on June 27, 2018.
+The song was released as the lead single for his debut solo EP Take on June 27, 2018.

 Background and composition

 Shaun is a DJ and producer as well as keyboardist for the South Korean indie rock band The Koxx.
 He released his debut solo EP Take on June 27, 2018, with "Way Back Home" as the lead single.

 Shaun stated that he originally wrote the melody for "Way Back Home" in 2015 as part of a song for JYJ's Kim Jae-joong.
 However, the melody was returned because it sounded similar to a separate, well-known Japanese song.
 According to Shaun, he still liked the melody so in 2018 he was able to remake the song in five hours.
 The song was composed by Shaun and Ji Hye Lee, and it was described by Billboard as being a "tropical-house dance track".

-An edited version of "Way Back Home" by Dutch DJ Sam Feldt, featuring English-language lyrics sung by Conor Maynard, was later released on December 21, 2018.
+An edited version of "Way Back Home" by Dutch DJ Sam Feldt, featuring English-language lyrics sung by Conor Maynard, was later announced on July 16, 2018 and released on December 21, 2018.